-LSU women’s championship season brings new fans to the game
+LSU Women’s championship season brings new fans to the game

 “I mean, I tried to make every single game that I could because just watching that good of basketball is entertaining and it doesn’t matter if you’re a man or a woman as long as they’re playing that well together the game is gonna be fun to watch,” said a male student.

-Fans say when it comes to the Lady Tigers and the legend herself, Kim Mulkey, the future will never be the same now that history has been made.
+Fans said when it comes to the lady tigers and the legend herself, Kim Mulkey, the future will never be the same now that history has been made.

-“Women’s sports is really cool and what these girls are doing is really cool because it’s so amazing and women can be that impressive too a lot of times,” added the female student.
+“Women’s sports are really cool and what these girls are doing is really cool because it’s so amazing and women can be that impressive too a lot of times,” added the female student.

 “I think it’s great, I think it brings a lot of attention to women’s basketball and I mean this team is just awesome, they connect really well, and it was really fun watching them throughout this season,” said another.